Call our free confidential hotline

 We have an excellent working relationship with HMRC’s fraud investigation teams and meet senior personnel to discuss practice and technical issues.

-We are represented on important committees, such as HMRC’s Fraud Forum, the Enquiries and Appeals Committee at the ICAEW and the Chartered Institute of Taxation’s Management of Taxes Sub-committee.
+We are represented on important committees, such as Compliance and Investigations Committee at the ICAEW and the Chartered Institute of Taxation’s Management of Taxes Committee.

 To achieve the best outcomes for our clients, we work closely with other professionals, including accountants, lawyers, fiduciaries and bankers.
-We can work independently of existing advisors or in a peer capacity.
+We can work independently of existing advisors or in a peer capacity in the background.

 HMRC prefers to deal with cases of suspected tax fraud through the CDF in accordance with the procedures set out in the department’s Code of Practice 9 booklet.